OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 ### Native mobile apps

 See **Mobile Apps Build Service (MABS)** for the latest supported Android and iOS platform versions and the minimum requirements to generate your Mobile Apps.

+## Request limits

+There are several known request limits that you should keep in mind when building apps.

+### Upload request size

+The maximum size of an upload file request is 28.6 MB.

+### Server request timeout

+The maximum value of the **Server Request Timeout** property is 60 seconds for queries or actions initiated on the client side.
+The default value of the property is 10 seconds.
+You can change the default at the app level in the app settings.
+In ODC Studio, from the **Data** tab, click the top-level element (app name) and the property is listed in the top pane.

+For queries or actions inside timer logic, the maximum timeout value is 60 minutes.

+### Timers timeout

+The maximum value of the **Timeout in Minutes** property is 60 minutes.